EskoJTH/haskellFRP/README.md

 The example is operational.
 Shows a blue window with a green square in it that dissappears upon mouse press and reappears on mouse release.
 Any keyboard button will close the window and renderer but not stop the execution.

-## Difficulties with gui libraries ##
+## SDL2 ##
-* WX seems to be very difficult to get to work.
-Had disambiguous type definitions with latest GHC around 20.2.2018
 * SDL2 seems to work on linux pretty easily.
-I am currently using that.
 I have not been able to compile the necessary libraries on windows yet. seems like a bunch of work.
 The binaries meant for windows didn't want to be recognized by windows10.
 * Reactive.Banana.SDL2 doesn't have good documentation and it needs some improvement.
 You can use this as an example.
 Don't be afraid to look at the source code of Reactive.Banana.SDL2.

 ## Building ##